 Because so few people attain Level 3, Kohlberg questioned the validity of this level, though he later proposed an additional seventh stage, which he described as the “cosmic” stage, in which individuals are able to consider the effect of their actions on the universe as a whole (Papalia, Olds, and Feldman 377).

 Kohlberg’s theory, which built on Piaget’s research, profoundly shifted the way in which we view moral development.
 Researchers now study how individuals base moral judgments on their understanding of the social world, rather than seeing morality as simply the attainment of “control over self-gratifying impulses” (Papalia, Olds, and Feldman 377).

-Lawrence Kohlberg was an important figure is sociology and psychology.
-Though his research has been criticized, Kohlberg’s model on the moral development of children has become an important sociological and developmental theory.
+Lawrence Kohlberg was an important figure in sociology and psychology.
+Though his research has been criticized, Kohlberg’s model of the moral development of children has become an important sociological and developmental theory.
 His research has profoundly shifted the way we look at moral development.

 BOOKRAGS STAFF.
 "Lawrence Kohlberg".
 2005.
 October 29 2009.

 Macionis, John J. "Socialization: From Infancy to Old Age."
 Society: The Basics.
 10th ed.
 Upper

 Saddle River: Pearson Education International, 2009.
 70-95.
 Print.

 Papalia, Diane E, Sally Wendkos Olds, and Ruth Duskin Feldman.
 "Physical and Cognitive Development in Adolescence."
 Human Development.
 11th ed.
 Boston: McGraw, 2009.
 352-87.
 Print.

 Questions & Answers